10 Iconic Christmas Activities in London with Kids

 Visit Hampton Court Palace

 While Hampton Court Palace is about 45 minutes from central London, it’s well worth the trip during the holidays.
-My family has enjoyed skating on the rink by the Thames and learning about how Henry entertained at Christmastime.
+My family has enjoyed skating on the rink by the Thames and learning about how Henry VIII entertained at Christmastime.
 We watched the world-famous Boys’ Choir sing hymns and followed in the footsteps of Henry’s ghost in the evening lights while listening to actors and actresses read from Shakespeare’s works.

 Skate at Somerset House